Angie Payton and yours truly with "Lesson for Two Lutes," recorded by Harley Nelson during practice at Unitarian Universalist Church in Cheyenne.

 In the summer of 2016 we performed Teleman's "Passepied for Three Lutes" at CGS.
 Guitarists are William Bailey, Russ Williams, and yours truly.

-We are working on this: “Autumn” and “Winter” from Montes’s Little Four Seasons.
+Russ and I are working on “Autumn” and “Winter” from Montes’s Little Four Seasons.

-To the left: I am accompanying myself in a version of "Greensleeves," recorded on an iPhone at UUCC, Spring 2017.
+To the left, accompanying myself in a version of "Greensleeves," not well recorded on iPhone at a UUCC practice session, Spring 2017.

 The above is an unsuccessful effort to enlarge the legend from the CGS newsletter to the left.

-Someday I'll post how Russ and I played this.
-Thisis Due Montes performing "Spring" from The Little Four Seasons
+Someday I'll post how Russ and I played this, Duo Montes performing "Spring" from The Little Four Seasons.

-Above: Practicing either at Russ Williams's home--or was it at the library?
+Above: Practicing either at Russ Williams's homeor at the library.

 The photo above is from a music group in Germany, "Naturfreunde"--"Friends of Nature," circa 1960, in which I played mandolin.
 The banner in back reads "Heimatnachmittag"--"An Afternoon in the Home Country."